bleibig/rust-grammar/README.md

 5. Macros and misc. rules

 Like the standalone lexer, it reads from stdin and outputs to stdout.
-In addition to being a recognizer for Rust, the parser from this grammar also builds and prints an AST in an s-expression format.
+In addition to being a recognizer for Rust, if "-v" is passed in as a command line argument, the parser from this grammar also builds and prints an AST in an s-expression format.

 ## Building